 Since HMP Lancaster Castle was decommissioned by the Ministry of Justice and the Castle returned to the Duchy of Lancaster in 2012, the focus has very much been on the preservation and restoration of the fabric of these historic buildings.
 The second key objective has been to keep the Castle open to the public and in particular to make it available to the people of, and visitors to, the city of Lancaster.

-Going forward, we hope to open more areas of the Castle up to members of the public, once we can be sure that the new areas are fit for purpose.
+Every effort is made by the Duchy to keep the Castle open to the public free of charge, both during the construction works and for large-scale community events.
+Where an entry fee is levied in order to help pay for the cost of actors, musicians and technicians, this is deliberately kept as low as possible.
+Going forward, we hope to open more areas of the Castle up to members of the public, once we can be sure that the new areas are safe, secure and fit for purpose.

 The Keep (also known as the Lungess Tower) is a four-storey tower, 20 metres high and with a shallow buttress at each corner and halfway along each side.
 Its outer walls are about 3 metres thick, and it is divided internally by a central wall into two rooms on each floor.
 The upper storey of the Keep was rebuilt in the reign of Elizabeth I in 1585.

 Also built between 1794 and 1796, two storey accommodation was built to house debtors.
 These were built above an attractive open arcade with Gothic arches and access onto the Castle’s main (upper) courtyard.